Tim Swiel: Newcastle Falcons

 In 2018, Swiel signed for Premiership rivals Newcastle Falcons ahead of the 2018–19 season.

 Stormers

 On 26 May 2020, Swiel returned to South Africa to sign for Stormers.

 Toyota Shokki

 Swiel spent the 2022-2023 season with in Japan's Rugby League One – Division 2.

 Edinburgh

 Swiel joined Edinburgh Rugby in August 2023 on a short-term deal to provide cover during the 2023 Rugby World Cup.

+Sharks

+Swiel returned to the Sharks for the 2026 Currie Cup, playing in seven games scoring 38 points, including 2 tries.

 Representative rugby

-In addition to being included in the South Africa Schools side in 2011, he was also included in a South Africa Under-20 training squad, but later ruled himself out of selection for the 2013 IRB Junior World Championship.
+In addition to being included in the South Africa Schools side in 2011 against France where he scored 11 points, he was also included in a South Africa Under-20 training squad, but later ruled himself out of selection for the 2013 IRB Junior World Championship.
 Under IRB rules, playing for the S.A.
 Under-20 team would have made him ineligible to play for another international team, but as a British passport holder, Swiel wanted to keep his options open and did not yet want to commit his long-term international future to South Africa.